Sim4n6/plasoWiki/Style-guide.md

   analysis_report: an analysis report object (instance of AnalysisReport)
 """
 ```

-Which was overly verbose and lead to more confusion.
+This is overly verbose, as is harder to parse.

 Instead do: